csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 (1, 2, a), (2, 1, a), (2, 5, b), (3, 3, b), (3, 6, b), (4, 5, b), (5, 5, c), (6, 3, b), (6, 7, c)

 **20.9** Suppose half of all the transactions in a clothes shop purchase jeans, and one third of all transactions in the shop purchase T-shirts.
-Suppose also

-**Tools 913**

-that half of the transactions that purchase jeans also purchase T-shirts.
+Suppose also that half of the transactions that purchase jeans also purchase T-shirts.
 Write down all the (nontrivial) association rules you can deduce from the above information, giving support and confidence of each rule.

 **20.10** Consider the problem of finding large itemsets.